-- In past earthquake disasters, many victims rushed into shelters, resulting in various problems such as securing living space, hygiene, and fairness in the distribution of supplies. - In response to the spread of COVID-19, Minato City is reviewing evacuation spaces as a part of the 3C measures for evacuation shelters (closed spaces, crowded places and close contact). - When many people are crowded into an evacuation shelter, there are cases where it may be difficult to accept evacuees.
+- In past earthquake disasters, many victims rushed into shelters, resulting in various problems such as securing living space, hygiene, and fairness in the distribution of supplies. - When many people are crowded into an evacuation shelter, there are cases where it may be difficult to accept evacuees.